manu-07-ela/LAPR2_ISEP/docs/SprintB/US08/US08_RegisterClinicalAnalysis(FromESOFT19-20).md

     }

-**Test 2:** Check that it is not possible to create an instance of the Clinical Analysis Laboratory class with a laboratoryId containing less than five chars - AC2.
+**Test 2:** Check that it is not possible to create an instance of the Clinical Analysis Laboratory class with a laboratoryId containing different from five chars - AC2.

 	@Test(expected = IllegalArgumentException.class)
     public void LaboratoryIdValidation1(){